 Because OptiShot uses infrared sensors to provide key shot data and swing analysis, it should only be used indoors as the light from the sun causes inaccurate results.

 Below are some lighting guidelines.

-- OptiShot works best when used in a room with fluorescent lighting.
+- OptiShot works best when used in a room with fluorescent or LED lighting.